-Rabobank Australia may withhold payment of or revoke (claw back) all or part of a variable income award where, after issuing a Variable Income Letter:
+Rabobank Australia may withhold payment of or revoke (claw back) all or part of a Variable Remuneration award where, after issuing a Variable Remuneration Letter:

-- it is discovered that an employee has engaged in misconduct, has made material errors in the course of their employment, or has otherwise engaged in a material breach of employment conditions or of any of Rabobank Australia's risk management and/or compliance frameworks or key corporate values; - it is discovered that an employee has participated in, or has been responsible for, conduct leading to considerable loss and/or damage to the reputation of Rabobank Australia; - performance of Rabobank Australia or any employee has deteriorated or falls short of the levels upon which the award of variable income was originally predicated; - circumstances are discovered of which Rabobank Australia was unaware which would have had a material impact on the decision to make a bonus award if known at the time of issuing the Variable Income Letter; - this is necessary to protect the financial soundness of Rabobank Australia; or - it is discovered that an award was made based on incorrect, false, or misleading information (or omissions), or otherwise as the result of an employee's fraudulent conduct.
+- it is discovered that an employee has engaged in misconduct, has made material errors in the course of their employment, or has otherwise engaged in a material breach of employment conditions or of any of Rabobank Australia's risk management and/or compliance frameworks or key corporate values; - it is discovered that an employee has participated in, or has been responsible for, conduct leading to considerable loss and/or damage to the reputation of Rabobank Australia; - performance of Rabobank Australia or any employee has

+- deteriorated or falls short of the levels upon which the award of Variable Remuneration was originally predicated; - circumstances are discovered of which Rabobank Australia was unaware which would have had a material impact on the decision to make a bonus award if known at the time of issuing the Variable Remuneration Letter; - this is necessary to protect the financial soundness of Rabobank Australia; or - it is discovered that an award was made based on incorrect, false, or misleading information (or omissions), or otherwise as the result of an employee's fraudulent conduct.

-In addition to application of malus and clawback, Rabobank Australia may elect to postpone a variable income award, payment or the irrevocability of variable income.
-This may be undertaken when an investigation has commenced that may have consequences for the award or payment of variable income to an employee.
+In addition to application of malus and clawback, Rabobank Australia may elect to postpone a Variable Remuneration award, payment or the irrevocability of Variable Remuneration.
+This may be undertaken when an investigation has commenced that may have consequences for the award or payment of Variable Remuneration to an employee.

-An employee who has submitted their resignation to Rabobank Australia (including to their immediate manager), has been given notice of termination of employment, or who has left Rabobank Australia before the variable income payment date and/or is working out their notice period at the variable income payment date will not be eligible for a variable income award and/or payment.
+An employee who has submitted their resignation to Rabobank Australia (including to their immediate manager), has been given notice of termination of employment, or who has left Rabobank Australia before the Variable Remuneration payment date and/or is working out their notice period at the Variable Remuneration payment date will not be eligible for a Variable Remuneration award and/or payment.